okigan/revproxauth/docs/setup-guide.md

 3. Check logs to verify it started successfully
 4. You should see: `SynAuthProxy Starting` with your configuration

+> ⚠️ **If port 9000 is not accessible:** The port mapping bug has occurred.
+Stop this container and use Method A (Docker Compose) instead.

-Container is now running on `http://YOUR-NAS-IP:9000`
+Container should now be running on `http://YOUR-NAS-IP:9000`

+---

 ## 9. Configure Reverse Proxy